STEWART, BRITISH COLUMBIA TRIPS

 Todd Cameron and Steve Crawford were the first to go north and locate the Outpost #31 camp and Norwegian helicopter wreckage in the summer of 2003.

 The Outpost #31 site is a haul to reach and can be tricky to find once you are up there.
-The filming site is about a 45min drive north of Stewart up Salmon Glacier Road, past the glacier at approximately kilometer marker 38.
+The filming site is located about a 45min drive north of Stewart, British Columbia up Salmon Glacier Road, past the glacier at approximately kilometer marker 38.
 If you are planning to go we highly recommend you contact us first.
-The mining road is no longer maintained in the winter so the site is not accessible a large chunk of the year.
+The mining road is also no longer maintained in the winter so the site is not accessible for a large portion of the year.

 Todd and Steve started planning their trip a full year ahead, contacting locals in the area for advice and assistance on where to seek the location, as well as using the production photos of the set construction from the DVD.
 They went north in August of 2003, flying first to Vancouver, then to Terrace, and from there driving to Stewart.
 After checking into the Sealaska Inn their first stop was the Stewart Museum which has some unique photos from the filming, including incredibly rare shots of the FX pieces that were used on location; Fuchs' corpse and the Norwegian-Thing.
 The ex-mining town of Stewart itself is now a real sleepy 'ghost town' with a population of about 500 people.